Edward-K1/validatedata/README.md

  {
     'type':'str',
     'expression':r'(?=\S*[a-z])(?=\S*[A-Z])(?=\S*\d)(?=\S*[^\w\s])\S{8,}$',
-    'message':'password must contain a number, an uppercase letter, and should be at least 8 characters long without spaces' }]
+    'message':'password must contain a number, an uppercase letter, a symbol, and should be at least 8 characters long without spaces'
+}]